ankitshaw/GraphicEditor/README.md

 - Drag and drop images on the canvas from left panel

+- Click on an image to bring it in front

 - Ability to connect two client using peer id.
 Can send the canvas update details from A to B Client.
 Rendering the details on the B client canvas not implemented.